mmlabs-mindmaze/mmpack/docs/specs/package-structure.md

  * sumsha256sums: SHA256 hash of list of installed files (MMPACK/sha256sums)
  * srcsha256: SHA256 hash of source package used to build this package

+Additionally it may include optionally the following fields:
+ * ghost: true or false depending the package is a ghost package (assume false if absent)

 ## license and copyright files

 Raw text files located in a shared dedicated directory (/share/licenses/)